A young woman walking a pinto horse in a grassy field on a cloudy day with trees in the background.

 Our Process

-Every equine partner who enters our program is considered a rehabilitation project at intake, regardless of how they came to Fathom.
-This allows us to more objectively assess the health of their hooves, body, comfort in movement and engagement with those around them to build a profile.
-This profile is just a starting point.
+Every horse who enters our program is considered a rehabilitation project at intake, regardless of how they came to Fathom.
+This allows us to more objectively assess the health of their overall health.
+Only after addressing any pain and providing plenty of time to be a horse in a pasture with friends can we truly begin to understand who they are.

 The Talisman Project